AdobeDocs/marketo.it-IT/help/marketo/product-docs/email-marketing/drip-nurturing/engagement-program-streams/transition-people-between-engagement-streams.md

    ![](assets/image2014-9-15-18-3a10-3a46.png)

-1. Imposta l’operatore su **è qualsiasi** in modo che le persone si spostino per qualsiasi opportunità aggiunta.
+1. Impostiamo l&#39;operatore su **is any** in modo che le persone si spostino per qualsiasi opportunità aggiunta.

    ![](assets/image2014-9-15-18-3a11-3a14.png)